vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 - Grief, loss, regret, and acceptance.

 # Cold Open
 "The moon glows bright over a lone vehicle rolling through Santa Cruz.
-A teenage boy cries in his car.
-The lighting eases into a red glare which pervades the pale light that once enveloped him as the car comes to a stop.
-He takes the time to calm down and stifle his tears, and he sits in the silence.
+A teenage boy cries in his car while he drives.
+The shimmer of the night morphs into a red glare which pervades the pale light that once enveloped him as the car comes to a stop.
+He takes the time to calm down and stifle his tears, and he sits in the sound of the stereo.
 The light turns green, and the car churns forward.
 Tires skid.
 Plastic crumples plastic.
 Metal compresses metal.
 The cage rolls and sheds its skin along the asphalt.
 The teenager's hand hangs towards the ceiling, and the blood trickles upwards.
 Crimson fills the cracks on his watch, as it tick, tick, ticks.
 Two seconds to midnight.
 One second to midnight."